-I owe the inspiration for Galactic Dawn to my close-knit group of friends from Wauwatosa, WI.
+We owe the inspiration for Galactic Dawn to my close-knit group of friends from Wauwatosa, WI.
 In our early, awkward high school years, we formed a small community of worldbuilding enthusiasts.
-We delighted in running many iterations of home-brewed roleplaying systems, usually lead by my ever patient friend Sam Murphy.
+We delighted in running many iterations of home-brewed roleplaying systems, usually lead by my ever patient friend Sam Grey.
 The halls of our school were filled with diplomacy and intrigue, as the nations we roleplayed back-stabbed each other and forged new alliances.

-This community and tradition endured, and by the time I got to college, we were still running games together.
+This community and tradition endured, and by the time we got to college, we were still running games together.
 There was something magical about the way we played our world building games.What's more, every time we ran a game it got more complex, more refined.
 It became clear we were onto something new, some type of game that hadn't been developed before.
 That was when I decided it was time for me to take our games to the next level.
 Over a semester of procrastinated schoolwork, I developed a rough set of rules for a world-building strategy game set in space: Galactic Dawn.

 Ancient Artifacts and Music Cults